 Wearn O., and Glover-Kapfer P. 2019.
 Snap happy: camera traps are and effective sampling tool when compared with alternative methods.
 R. Soc. open sci.
 6:181748

-Twelve trail cameras have been installed at seven Virginia haul-out locations in two different areas 1) in the lower Chesapeake Bay at the Chesapeake Bay Bridge Tunnel (CBBT) islands, and 2) on the southern tip of the Eastern Shore (Jones and Rees 2021).
+Eleven trail cameras are installed at eight different Virginia haul-out locations in two different survey areas 1) in the lower Chesapeake Bay at the Chesapeake Bay Bridge Tunnel (CBBT) islands, and 2) on the southern tip of the Eastern Shore.

-Each camera records images throughout the local seal occupancy season from November through April.
+Each camera records images throughout the local seal occupancy season from October through May.
 Cameras are placed to provide maximum coverage of the known haul-out locations at the Eastern Shore area, and the two highest use areas of the CBBT.
 Images are recorded during daylight hours at a frequency of every 15 minutes.
-The number of seals hauled out and in the water will be recorded for each image and these data will be compared to local environmental variables.
+The number of seals hauled out and in the water will be recorded for each image and these data will be compared to local environmental variables